 Thomas, aged 70, lives on his own after his wife died last year.
 His children send him smart devices to track and monitor his diet, health and sleep from a distance.
 But Thomas has always been fiercely independent, happy to live in an organised mess.
 He struggles with the order and rules imposed on him by the objects that are meant to make his life easier.
 In a world where ’smart objects’ will increasingly be used to provide care at a distance, how will we live with these uninvited guests?

-Uninvited Guests was created by Superflux Lab for the ThingTank project.
+Uninvited Guests is a critical futures and speculative design project created by Superflux Lab for the ThingTank project.

 ThingTank is a research consortium exploring new territories in the domestic space where ‘things’ begin to have enough agency to not just communicate with each other, but also interpret the ‘needs’ of humans in the room and primitively design services in response to those ‘needs’.
 We were commissioned to explore proposals that show the tensions this might present, specifically within the ‘connected home’ construct.